Jamie Kern Lima

-Jamie Kern Lima (née Jamie Marie Kern) is an American entrepreneur, investor, and media personality.
+Jamie Kern Lima (née Jamie Marie Kern) is an American entrepreneur and former beauty queen and news anchor.
 She co-founded IT Cosmetics, which she sold to L'Oréal for $1.2 billion, in 2016, becoming the first female chief executive officer of a L'Oréal brand.
-Kern Lima has been included on the Forbes list of "America's Richest Self-Made Women," since 2017.
+Kern Lima has been included on the Forbess list of "America's Richest Self-Made Women" since 2017.

 Early life

 Kern Lima was born in Seattle, Washington, and grew up in the city and also San Rafael, California.
 She was the first member of her family to attend college and went to Washington State University, where she graduated valedictorian.
 She received her Master of Business Administration from Columbia Business School, in 2004.
 During college, she was a waitress at Denny's and bagged groceries at Safeway.
 She learned, in her 20s, that she was adopted.

 Early career

 Kern Lima won the Baywatch College Search, in 1999, and appeared on an episode of the television series.
 She won the title of Miss Washington USA, in late 1999, and she competed in the Miss USA 2000 pageant, which was held in Branson, Missouri.
-After considering a career in finance, she applied, on a dare, to be a contestant in the first season of the reality television series Big Brother.
-Kern Lima was the last female houseguest left on that season.
+After considering a career in finance, she applied, on a dare, to be a contestant in the first season of the reality television series Big Brother in 2000.
+Kern Lima was the last female houseguest on that season.

-After Big Brother, she started her career as a morning news anchor at KNDU in Tri-Cities, Washington.
+She became a morning news anchor at KNDU in Tri-Cities, Washington.
 She also worked as a reporter and anchor for KNDU in Kennewick.
-In 2006, she left KNDU and moved to Portland, Oregon to work as a news anchor and reporter for KPTV.
+In 2006, she moved to Portland, Oregon to become a news anchor and reporter for KPTV.